 Now, I have one last hypothetical for you, this one a scenario rather than a single book.
 A young woman goes to the bookstore, buys a book that catches her eye, and takes it home to read.
 What she doesn’t know is that that book contains “offensive” material.
 Now, consider the impact that book’s going to have on her.
 She opens it up, is reading is, but then halfway through, there’s an out-of-nowhere rape scene which reminds her of her own traumatic experience.
 She grows fearful and feels as though she’s reliving that moment from her college years she wishes she could forget.
 Would banning that book from store shelves have kept her from having this panic?
 Arguably, yes.
 But preventing her from reading that book only slaps a band-aid on her problem.
 Underneath, she’s still troubled, she’s still in pain, and no amount of book bans is gonna help that hurt.
 How to help these sort of people goes beyond the scope of this essay, but learning how to do so is only a Google search away.

 Complaining about sexual content in our media is doing the same as politicians who complain about violent video games and priests who complain about heavy metal.
 We didn’t like it when they did it, so why are we doing it?
 Because our concerns are “legitimate”?
 Conceivably so.
 But targeting these mediums ignores the underlying problems that our concerns stem from.
 Don’t like that women are getting raped?
-Start with educating women on how they can protect themselves and men on how they can act like real men who act with honor, integrity, and respect.
+Start with educating women on how they can protect themselves and men on how they can act like real men by not being dicks.
 You want to usher in change?
 Start with the root of the problem.
 Not some piece of fiction typed up in someone’s personal study.

 And that paragraph right there is a prime example of what can happen when media’s controversial, when media’s offensive.
 It gets people talking, and when it gets people talking, it gets people acting, hopefully smartly and for the betterment of society.
 I know I sure as hell wouldn’t be writing this article if Goblin Slayer and Shield Hero hadn’t come out and anime fans made a big hubbub over it.
 Shows like these, as well as books and movies and t.v. shows and songs and video games that rub some the wrong way, you know what they do?
 They challenge social norms.
 They go against conventional thinking.
 They bring up topics that most of us, quite frankly, are too scared to talk about.
 Or they put our flaws on full display for full examination so that we can realize and fix them.
 Stories, you see, have this ability to open up eyes and effect change in society.